 \subsubsection{Generalized Adders}

-Generalized adders are a standard circuit in analog electronics~\cite{sedra2020microelectronic}, and their design is easily automated, as detailed in this section.
-We use the generalized adders to generate the voltages corresponding to the command inputs $v_j(t) \doteq K_j p(t) + l_j$, for each $j \in I_\mathrm{unsat}$, evaluated at time $t=kT_s$.
-Specifically, the inputs to the generalized adders are the voltage measures of states and disturbances, $p(t)$, and a constant voltage $V_\textrm{batt}$ used to implement the constant offset $l_j$; while the $j$-th generalized adder output is the voltage $v_j$.
-Denoting $p_{n_p+1}(t) = V_\textrm{batt}$, $K_{j,i}$ the $i$-th element of vector $K_j$, and $K_{j,n_p+1} \doteq l_j$, we equivalently rewrite $v_j(t)$ as
+Generalized adders are a standard circuit in analog electronics~\cite{sedra2020microelectronic} and their design is easily automated, as detailed in the following.
+We employ generalized adders to generate the control input $u^{(i)}$ given by each $i$-th unique unsaturated affine function in the EMPC policy~\eqref{eq:empc_policy_final},